AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-06.md

 - email
 - role

 The passwords do not take the old value, so we make sure there is no `:value` entry.
+If you want you may force the password to empty by having a `:value=""` entry.

 Once the changes are done, save and we can next look at the update method in the user management controller.

 ### Add Update method to user management controller

-### Test Update Action

-The definiton of the method should not change from the default that was created by the artisan command.
+The definition of the method should not change from the default that was created by the artisan command.

 ```php
 public function update(Request $request, User $user)